-It always happens in the winter: as soon as the heating period begins, a black layer forms out of nowhere and settles securely on the walls.
-KEIM mineral paints have been proved to NOT contribute to this phenomenon.
+In the winter: as the heating is turned on, a black layer forms on walls as if from nowhere.
+Decoration using KEIM mineral paints has been proved NOT to contribute to this phenomenon.

-Many widely available interior wall paints contain so-called volatile organic compounds (plasticisers) as are usually found in many plastics.
-They are mostly odour-free plasticisers which don't need to be declared and, for this reason, they are often "invisible" for the customer.
-Plasticisers emit continuously from the coats of paint over the course of many months.
+Many widely available interior paints contain volatile organic compounds (plasticisers) which are usually found in plastics.
+VOCs are usually odour-free plasticisers which do not need to be declared and, for this reason, they are often "invisible" to the customer.
+VOCs are emitted continuously from coats of paint over the course of many months.

-In addition to the health risks involved, plasticisers can also cause this phenomen as mentioned in the introduction, which involves walls and ceilings being covered in a black layer made of plasticisers and dust particles that are released when the rooms are heated.
-Why?
-Dust particles in the room stick firmly to the emitted plasticiser particles and then settle on the walls, mostly in areas where the air circulates.
+In addition to the health risks involved, plasticisers can also cause the phenomenon of walls and ceilings becoming covered in a black layer made up of plasticisers and dust particles that are released when rooms are heated.
+Dust particles in the room stick firmly to the emitted plasticiser particles and then settle on walls, mostly in areas where the air circulates.

 KEIM paints ensure brilliant white walls!